 We offer a No Win No Fee* service on all our claims - We assess each claim on its merits with the information provided, which aids us to determine its likely success rate.
 This takes the risk away from you.

 Our experienced solicitors are experts in securing compensation no matter the level of negligence.

 We are committed to securing the best possible outcome for you, while providing friendly support every step of the way.

 On contact, you will be allocated your own expert Medical Negligence solicitor who will be there every step of the way.
 You will be provided with a direct phone number and direct email address of your solicitor.

-Expert hospital nhs negligence solicitors working for you
+Expert hospital guide to NHS negligence claims – with solicitors working for you

 We specialise in helping victims of medical negligence claim the compensation they deserve.

 We work on a No Win No Fee basis, meaning if we don’t win your case, you don’t pay!
 Once you make contact, your experienced solicitor will work to recover the maximum compensation you are entitled to.

 Whether you are ready to make a medical negligence claim, or you would just like a free conversation with a legal professional, we have experts on hand to give you all the information you need.
 Take the first step to getting what you deserve by filling in our quick contact form and we will call you back whenever suits you.